 We want your stay at Schneck Medical Center to be a pleasant experience.
-We've provided some information to ease your concerns.
+We strive to provide the best customer service experience possible.
+This information will help you prepare for your visit with us.

 Parking and Directions